670 Class Syllabus

 tmjphoto@verizon.net

 Mr. Jacobsen is a freelance multi-media journalist based in Frederick, Maryland.
 He works consistently for The Associated Press, The Washington Post, American Style magazine, Philadelphia Enquirer, Frederick Keys Baseball, Garrett County Chamber of Commerce, Niche magazine, the City of Frederick and other regional publications.
-He has over 30 years of experience as a still photographer and video journalist, and has taught photojournalism, multi-media journalism and photography for over 17 years at Hood College, the University of Maryland and Frederick Community College.
-He is also a Visual Media Instructor and Coordinator of Hood College Broadcasting Studios.
+He has over 36 years of experience as a still photographer and video journalist, and has taught photojournalism, multi-media journalism and photography for over 20 years.
+He is also currently an Instructor of Multimedia and Coordinator of Hood College Broadcasting Studios at Hood College.

 Office Hours: I am generally available immediately before class and after class.
 For students who want to schedule a more extensive appointment, I will work with your schedule and mine.
 Virtual options include talking on the phone or Skype.